-Mary-Lee Smith is the Director of Litigation at Disability Rights Advocates.
-Ms. Smith joined DRA in 2005 as a Disability Rights Advocates/Westrec Marinas Fellow.
+Mary-Lee Smith was formerly Managing Director of Litigation at Disability Rights Advocates.
+Ms. Smith had joined DRA in 2005 as a Disability Rights Advocates/Westrec Marinas Fellow.
 Ms. Smith’s practice has been focused on complex class actions that advance the civil rights of persons with disabilities.
 She is an advocate for persons with all types of disabilities, from mobility to psychiatric, and has litigated precedent-setting class action cases involving discrimination in all facets of life, from transportation to technology.

 Ms. Smith has twice been named an Attorney of the Year by California Lawyer Magazine, first in 2011 for her work on the Caltrans case, and again in 2013 for her work on the Los Angeles emergency planning case.
 In 2014, Ms. Smith was named one of the Daily Journal’s Top Women Lawyers.

 Ms. Smith received her law degree from University of California Berkeley, School of Law (Boalt Hall) in 2005, her Masters of Art from Stanford University in Political Science in 2001 and her Bachelors of Arts from The University of Chicago, also in Political Science, in 1998.
 Ms. Smith is admitted to practice in all California Courts, the U.S. District Court of California (Northern, Central and Eastern Districts) and the U.S. Court of Appeals (Ninth Circuit).« Back to All Staff